Research and Analysis by Type

 These briefs summarize MINT results for policy proposals or the history, rationale, or effects of current or proposed policies.

 These short notes provide addenda to material already published, summarize preliminary findings, or review or explain data or analysis tools/resources.

 The RRC comprises three multidisciplinary research centers funded through cooperative agreements with the Social Security Administration.
 The three centers, located at Boston College, the University of Michigan, and the National Bureau of Economic Research, provide research and policy analysis to inform decisionmakers and the public about issues critical to the Social Security program.

-SSA's quarterly research journal, the Social Security Bulletin, is known for its comprehensive coverage of issues relating to Social Security.
+SSA's quarterly research journal, the Social Security Bulletin, comprehensively covers Social Security–related issues of broad interest.
 Articles focus on the Social Security and Supplemental Security Income programs, the income of the aged, private pension coverage, the poverty status of various groups (such as women and children), reform of Social Security, and other timely subjects.
 The Perspectives section presents refereed contributions by outside scholars on similar issues.